Designed for Smaller Growers & Home Gardeners

 These are deep-aerating tools designed long ago in Europe and subsequently redeveloped by Eliot Coleman and Johnny's.
 Our Broadforks are designed to deeply aerate while preserving soil structure and minimizing the surfacing of weed seeds.

 To use, the tool is driven in by foot, then pulled back just enough to crack the soil (about 45°), and pulled out.
-Repeat this action about every 8 inches or so, working backwards with the tool.
+Repeat this action about every 8" or so, working backwards with the tool.

 Multiple sizes are available to match your strength and comfort level, and the task at hand.
 Available in traditional round tine design as well as our newer Hardpan Broadforks, designed for tougher soils.